Soundtrack SDK | Docs

 ERROR_DOWNLOADED_DATA Checks downloaded data for the assigned music.
 Fails if nothing is downloaded.

-ERROR_CLOCK_WRONG Check server time offset Fails if server time offset differs +- 15 min
+ERROR_CLOCK_WRONG Check server time offset Fails if server time offset differs +- 15 min from the device local time.

 Certification